tristanbatchler/COMP3702/Final exam notes.md

 **A: **

-**Q: **Descibe the difference between observable and partially observable.
+**Q: **Describe the difference between observable and partially observable.

 **A: **